ausbin/astro/README.md

 astro
 =====

-This is an x86-64 simulator designed to autograde C code safely.
+This is an x86-64 simulator designed to autograde C code safely and less bafflingly.
+Students should focus on learning C, not making sense of autograder output.

 Dependencies:

  - [Unicorn][1] for x86-64 simulation
- - [elfutils][2] for libelf, used to load the student [ELF][3] into the simulator
+ - [elfutils][2] for libelf, used to load the student [ELF][3] into the simulator, and libdw, used to parse [DWARF][5] debug symbols in the student ELF (for backtraces)

-How to use this prototype:
+To try out the sample assignment, first build the astro library.
+This statically links Unicorn and elfutils together with astro simulator code to produce `libastro.o`, which you can distribute with a homework (~4 MiB isn't bad in 2019):

     $ make

+Now, to try the example:

+    $ cd example
+    $ make
-    $ ./astro
+    $ ./tester

 Why?
 ----